The Power of Multi-Step Vizing Chains

 We construct a family $\mathcal{F}(e)$ for $e$ to avoid as follows: if a non-overlapping $j$-step Vizing chain constructed on $e$ reaches a vertex $w$ in the 1-hop neighbourhood of $G'$ in $G$, then add the last point we extended through before reaching $w$ to $\mathbb{F}_{j-1}(e)$.
-Note that in particular this means that any $\mathcal{F}(e)$-avoiding non-overlapping multi-step Vizing chain constructed on $e$ must be vertex disjoint from the one-hop neighbourhood of $G'$, since we never extend through a point, which can reach said neighbourhood through a $1$-step Vizing chain.
+Note that in particular this means that any $\mathcal{F}(e)$-avoiding non-overlapping multi-step Vizing chain constructed on $e$ has to be vertex disjoint from the one-hop neighbourhood of $G'$, since we never extend through a point, which can reach said neighbourhood through a $1$-step Vizing chain.
 We say that the family for $e$ is \emph{unavoidable} if it is not $4(\Delta+1)^4$-bounded.
 Note that one might actually be able to avoid it, but for the sake of this analysis we will simply assume that this is not the case.

 A vertex $w$ has to be represented more than $(4(\Delta+1)^4)^{i}$ times in $P_i$ for some $i$ for the family of that vertex to be unavoidable.
 Indeed, for any edge $e$ incident to $w$, we have $|\mathbb{F}_{i}(e)| \leq$ the number of times $w$ is present in $P_i$.
 This is because we add $w$ to $P_i$ once for each $(i+1)$-step Vizing chain beginning at $w$ that reaches $G'$, and we add at most one vertex to $|\mathbb{F}_{i}(e)|$ for each such Vizing chain.
 Hence, the maximum number of \emph{unavoidable} families that we construct is upper bounded by: